macmullensantiago/Apuntes--/README.md

         A child may try to help a butterfly to emerge by breaking open its chrysalis.

+        It is far better to trust in your intuition and your own authority, even if you make some “mistakes” along the way, than always to look outside yourself for guidance.

    ## Mindfulness
       * www.umassmed.edu/cfm Center for Mindfulness, UMass Medical School www.mindandlife.org Mind and Life Institute